 Organic erectile dysfunction has the following types:

-• Neurogenic – the result of damage to peripheral nerves, most often detected in diabetes mellitus and in men after a prostatectomy
+- Neurogenic – the result of damage to peripheral nerves, most often detected in diabetes mellitus (diabetic erectile dysfunction) and in men after a prostatectomy

-• Endocrine – a group of diseases which lead to a decrease in testosterone production
+- Endocrine – a group of diseases that lead to a decrease in testosterone production

 Organic erectile dysfunction can rarely be cured once and for all.
 Doctors usually use a permanent, symptomatic treatment.
-It is applied on demand and can improve an erection for a short time, which is sufficient for intercourse.
+It is applied on demand and can improve erectile function for a short time, which is sufficient for intercourse.
 Another option is supportive therapy, which slows down the further progression of the pathology.
 If conservative treatments are unsuccessful, sometimes it is necessary to resort to surgical methods.
+However, advances in regenerative medicine are changing the medical landscape.

 Risk factors

-Thus, age is the main risk factor for this pathology.
+Thus, age is the main risk factor for this pathology, with erectile function declining progressively in older men.
 Here are a few more adverse factors that can increase the risk of the pathology:

 Diagnostics of erectile dysfunction in Germany